Updated on August 25, 2025.

 You can take simple steps to protect yourself from harmful E. coli infections:

-Cook your meat thoroughly: Ground beef should be cooked to an internal temperature of at least 160 degrees Fahrenheit before being served.
+Ground beef should be cooked to an internal temperature of at least 160 degrees F before being served.
 If your hamburger looks undercooked at a restaurant, send it back.
 Cook steaks and chops to at least 145 degrees, and any type of poultry to at least 165 degrees.

-Avoid certain foods: Raw milk, some ciders, certain soft cheeses and other unpasteurized foods may carry dangerous bacteria that cause foodborn illness, including E. coli.
+Raw milk, some ciders, certain soft cheeses, and other unpasteurized foods may carry dangerous bacteria that cause foodborne illness, including E. coli.